Compliance Programs and Regulatory Mapping

 How is the board or top management, or leadership communicating expectations and values when it comes to compliance?

-Using these educational and training programs allows the organization to comply with its skills development responsibilities and as a bonus in the long run, creates and enhances its culture of compliance from the top down and the ground up.
+Using these educational and training programs allows the organisation to comply with its skills development responsibilities and as a bonus in the long run, creates and enhances its culture of compliance from the top down and the ground up.

 As a result, persons, including employees in business units and functional operating units, who are or will be responsible for performing compliance-related activities every day, will know what needs to be done and when, and importantly, will be informed and be aware of the potential consequences if these compliance tasks are not executed properly.